uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-in a similar way to the DLT we looked at last week, we rearrange our unknowns to a system of linear equations.
+In a similar way to the DLT we looked at last week, we rearrange our unknowns to a system of linear equations.
 :::

 ## 8 Point algorithm {data-auto-animate="true}